hjacobs/kube-ops-view/README.rst

     $ kubectl apply -f deploy  # apply all manifests from the folder

-Afterwards you can open "kube-ops-view" via the kubectl proxy:
+Afterwards you can open "kube-ops-view" via kubectl port-forward:

 .. code-block:: bash

-    $ kubectl proxy
+    $ kubectl port-forward service/kube-ops-view 8080:80

-Now direct your browser to http://localhost:8001/api/v1/namespaces/default/services/kube-ops-view/proxy/
+Now direct your browser to http://localhost:8080/

 `Kubernetes Operational View is also available as a Helm Chart`_.